Namibia Travel Guide

 Things to Do in Namibia

 Visit the magnificence of planet earth and witness her beauty in Africa and Namibia.
-There is a lot of things to do in Namibia in wildlife and among people.
+There are a lot of things to do in Namibia both in wildlife and among people.
 You will need a bit of an adventurous spirit and go for some new stuff in its natural environment.
 As soon as you had enough adventures and exploring, spend some days in their cities and towns where you can learn their history and contemporary way of living.
 No matter where you go in Namibia, you will have something exciting to do.

 Drive Around Etosha National Park and Have a Great Safari

 Etosha National Park is a great place to visit the wildlife of Africa and explore.
-It has four of the ‘Big Five’ (lions, elephants, leopards, and black rhinoceros) except for the Cape Buffalos and numerous other creatures roaming around freely.
+It has four of the ‘Big Five (lions, elephants, leopards, and black rhinoceros) except for the Cape Buffalos and numerous other creatures roaming around freely.
 One of the best things about the Etosha National Park safari is that you can go where you please because you can drive around on your own, even with your own car.
 It is fantastic for adventuring and deciding where to go and how much to wait.
 You can even make it more memorable by bringing a camera and even catching the sunset.
 When you plan your visit to Etosha National Park, plan to stay for at least 2 or 3 hours.

-Spend a Few Days at Swakopmund
+Spend a Few Days in Swakopmund

 The coastal town of Swakopmund used to be a German Colony near the Atlantic Ocean.
 It has plenty of heritage sites to visit and enjoy history.
 Additionally, it is a great place to have an adventure on land and ride a Quadbike.
 Or you can go near the water and relax.
 In the desert, in the city, or at the beach, Swakopmund has everything you want to relax or have a blast.
 Enjoy its beauty and spend your holiday in this great town and not miss out on the fun.